Is digital and ip cameras the same

 On the other hand, IP cameras, also known as network cameras, capture and transmit video footage over an IP network.
 These cameras are connected to a network video recorder (NVR) or a network switch with Power over Ethernet (PoE) capability.

-See also Best auto follow digital camera
+See also Best all round digital slr camera

 Distinguishing Features of Digital Cameras